South Kerry Greenway

 The South Kerry Greenway follows the corridor of the former Killorglin–Valentia Harbour railway line, once the most westerly railway in Europe.
 Operating from 1893 to 1960, the line connected stations in Killorglin, Glenbeigh, Kells, Cahersiveen and Valentia Harbour—the westernmost terminus.
 Known for its dramatic, cliff-hugging route and Atlantic vistas, the line made its final journey on 30 January 1960, leaving behind iconic structures such as the Gleesk Viaduct.

-The first section of the South Kerry Greenway will open to the public on Friday 19 December, offering a 3.1 km stretch from Golden’s of Kells to just beyond the former Kells Train Station — once part of the scenic Farranfore-Valentia Harbour railway line, now a cherished heritage site and community hub.
+The first section of the South Kerry Greenway opened to the public in December 2025, offers a 3.1 km stretch from Golden’s of Kells to just beyond the former Kells Train Station — once part of the scenic Farranfore-Valentia Harbour railway line, now a cherished heritage site and community hub.

 Situated along the renowned Skellig Coast, this first phase brings visitors into one of Ireland’s most breathtaking regions.
 Stretching from Kells Bay to Castlecove on the Iveragh Peninsula, the Skellig Coast lies within Kerry’s International Dark Sky Reserve, rich in archaeological sites, local food and drink experiences, vibrant culture, unspoiled landscapes, and dramatic views towards the Skellig Islands.